How to get into competition classes

 Competition Fees are due approximately 1 month prior to competition.
 These are the fees the competition company charges us to participate.
 100% of these fees goes to the competition, not the studio.
 Individual Entry fees for group members are $40-$49 each.
 Entry fees for solos are $95-$105 each.
 Duets/Trios are $100-$120 spilt between group members.

-Annual Studio Competition Fee of $30 is due in the spring each year to cover extra costs the studio faces for our competitive dancers which include but are not limited to: CD’s/DVD’s, extra rehearsals prior to competitions, etc. This fee can be waved if you submit a personal or business ad to be placed in the yearbook.
+Annual Studio Competition Fee of $100 is due at the beginning of each year to cover extra costs the studio faces for our competitive dancers which include but are not limited to: CD’s/DVD’s, extra rehearsals prior to competitions, paying your instructors to attend competitions, etc.

 Class Requirements: In addition to the dancer’s competitive subjects all competitive dancers are required to take a ballet class, a ballet technique class, a stretch/turns/leaps class, and a conditioning class.
 Dancers who only compete in tap are required to take a ballet class, a ballet technique class and conditioning class.
 Dancers who only compete in hip hop are only required to take the conditioning class.
 Dancers who compete in Tahitian only are not required to take any additional classes other than their Tahitian class.